Analytic structure and asymptotic analysis of screened second-order exchange in the uniform electron gas: Introduction

-In the high-density regime, the random phase approximation (RPA) --- the simplest resummation of all ring diagrams --- captures long-range screening and collective excitations and serves as a reasonable starting point~\cite{FetterWalecka,abrikosov75}.
-However, RPA lacks short-range exchange-like contributions and leaves systematic errors in absolute correlation energies~\cite{Gruneis2009,Hummel2019,Forster2022}.
-The screened second-order exchange (SOSEX) correction is a natural candidate to remedy this: it connects the long-range screening of RPA with the exchange-like correlation that RPA misses~\cite{Gruneis2009,Hummel2019,Forster2022}.
-Full treatments of SOSEX within the adiabatic connection--fluctuation-dissipation framework are available~\cite{Gruneis2009,Forster2022}, but the high-dimensional integrals involved make it difficult to extract the analytic structure of the correction in closed form.
+At each order the coefficient separates into a ring-diagram (RPA) part and a second-order exchange part: the constant term $e_0=e_0^{a}+e_0^{b}$ combines the RPA ring contribution $e_0^{a}$ with the second-order exchange term $e_0^{b}$ obtained in closed form by Onsager, Mittag, and Stephen~\cite{OMS}, and the $r_s\ln r_s$ coefficient $\lambda_1=\lambda_1^{a}+\lambda_1^{b}$ has the same structure, its exchange part $\lambda_1^{b}$ having since been evaluated in closed form as well~\cite{LoosGill2011,LoosGill}.
+The exchange-type diagrams entering these coefficients carry the \emph{bare} Coulomb interaction.
+The screened second-order exchange studied here is their dynamically screened counterpart, in which one interaction line is dressed by the RPA-screened interaction; it is thus the natural next object once the bare exchange coefficients are known, and the one whose density dependence the parametrizations must ultimately encode (Fig.~\ref{fig:kite}).

-The goal of this paper is to analyze the dynamically screened exchange diagram in an analytically controlled setting, with the aim of deriving a diagram-constrained asymptotic basis for the beyond-RPA screened-exchange correction.
-Our starting point is a well-defined diagrammatic model quantity derived from the finite-temperature grand potential in the Matsubara formalism, whose zero-temperature limit captures the topology of the screened second-order exchange.
-We emphasize that this quantity is not the completed correlation energy of the Coulomb system --- the grand potential and the ground-state energy are related but distinct thermodynamic quantities --- and we do not give it a completed parent approximation in the sense of the Luttinger--Ward~\cite{Luttinger-Ward} or Almbladh--Barth--van~Leeuwen~\cite{Almbladh-Barth-vanLeeuwen} functional.
-Instead, we treat it as a building block for extracting the shape and density dependence of the screened-exchange correction.
+At high density the random-phase approximation (RPA) captures long-range screening and collective excitations \cite{FetterWalecka}, but it lacks the short-range exchange-type contribution and leaves a systematic error in the absolute correlation energy \cite{Gruneis2009,Hummel2019,Forster2022}.
+The screened second-order exchange (SOSEX) correction is a natural candidate to remedy this, bridging the long-range screening of the RPA and the exchange-type correlation that the RPA omits.
+A complete treatment via the adiabatic-connection fluctuation--dissipation (ACFD) framework exists \cite{Gruneis2009,Gorling2019}, and the SOSEX (``kite'') contribution to the UEG correlation energy has recently been mapped out over the full density range and spin polarization by Benites, Rosado, and Manousakis \cite{Benites2024}, who carry out the frequency integrals analytically by contour deformation---avoiding the branch cut of the dielectric function---and evaluate the remaining eleven-dimensional integral by Monte Carlo.